marten-seemann/base-drafts/draft-ietf-quic-transport.md

 An endpoint enters a closing period after initiating an immediate close ({{immediate-close}}).
-While closing, an endpoint MUST NOT send packets unless they contain a CONNECTION_CLOSE or APPLICATION_CLOSE frame (see
+While closing, an endpoint MUST NOT send packets unless they contain a CONNECTION_CLOSE, CRYPTO_CLOSE, or APPLICATION_CLOSE frame (see
 {{immediate-close}} for details).

 In the closing state, only a packet containing a closing frame can be sent.
 An